-Information about job-hunting or career support events will be delivered via email to international students by signing up for Career Center e-mailing service.
+Information about job-hunting or career support events will be delivered via email to international students by signing up for the Career Center e-mailing service.

 Note: Information will be provided only in Japanese.
-If you need information in English, please visit Career Center.
+If you need information in English, please visit the Career Center.

 Career Planning Seminar for Self-analysis and Industry/Company Research (Language: Japanese and English)

-Career Center staff, corporate recruiters and visiting lecturers hold on-campus seminars on the subject of self-analysis, writing self-promotion, research on specific industries, information on working in Asian countries.
+Career Center staff, corporate recruiters and visiting lecturers hold on-campus seminars on the subject of self-analysis, writing self-promotion, research on specific industries, and information on working in Asian countries.